Film: The Grand Budapest Hotel

 - Bilingual Bonus: Ever heard of Zubrowka?
 It's a Polish grass vodka brand.

-- Bittersweet Ending: Gustave is vindicated of any involvement in Madame D's murder and she leaves him with a large sum of her fortune, leaving Dimitri with nothing (though he escapes).
-However, but the hotel falls on hard times, Gustave is shot by enemy soldiers after defending Zero yet again, and Zero grows old and lonely after Agatha and his infant son succumb to a fatal disease.
+- Bittersweet Ending: Gustave is vindicated of any involvement in Madame D's murder and inherits a large sum of her fortune, leaving Dimitri with nothing (though he escapes).
+However, the hotel falls on hard times, Gustave is shot by enemy soldiers after defending Zero yet again, and Zero grows old and lonely after Agatha and his infant son succumb to a fatal disease.
 The story of the Grand Budapest does live on long after the building is demolished however, immortalised by the Author.

 - Born in the Wrong Century: In the end, Zero says that Gustave's world had disappeared before he was even born, but he maintained the illusion pretty well.